Hephyrius/Dexathon/README.md

 ## Note From Creator:

 The Dexathon was a really educational project/competition.
 As a single person entrant, I had to wear many hats and learn a lot of technologies that i hadn't worked with much if at all before.
 Especially networking...
 I hate Networking.
-Sadly my marathon of coding did not end in completing the chain in time.
+If a few more hours where given, the Simulator would be working in a manner that is indestinguistable from a networked chain.
+Overall the implementation covers a large area, I did end up losing site towards the end which lead to the size of the code balooning like crazy

 ## Feature Status